 Availability and Accessibility to extensive software packages are two of the prime attributes coming with Linux distributions such as Ubuntu.
-On top of that, repositories are the stockpile of those packages containing the latest information on versions and metadata for configuration.
-The effortless availing of software starts with learning how to add a repository to your Ubuntu system which, is also, the scope of this article.
+On top of that, repositories are the stockpile of those software packages and the effortless availing of software starts with learning how to add a repository.
+This article discusses an in-depth analysis of 3 methods of how to add repository in Ubuntu.
+It discusses the process of adding PPA repositories to Ubuntu including mentioning the addition of APT repositories.

 [Distro Used Throughout the Tutorial: Ubuntu 22.04]

-2 Easy Methods to Add Repositories in Ubuntu
+3 Easy Methods to Add Repository in Ubuntu

-The CLI (Command Line Interface) lets you add a new repository with a few steps.
-Now, I will walk you through two different CLI-based approaches with hands-on illustrations.
+The CLI (Command Line Interface) lets you add a new repository with a few steps just by using the apt-add-repository command within the command line.
+Here’s how:

 sudo apt-add-repository deb https ://ppa.launchpadcontent.net /mozillateam/ppa/ubuntu/ jammy main